banner

 If you have a sales representative with previous trade show experience, they should be at the top of your list.
 Trade shows are a demanding environment, particularly for first-timers, and having an experienced trade show veteran in your exhibit is helpful for making decisions and keeping your exhibit running smoothly.

-Your trade show team should be well rounded, with some sales representatives that specialise in managing your booth and others that specialise in reaching out to other businesses and networking with new contacts.
+Your trade show team should be well rounded, with some sales representatives that specialise in managing your booth and others who specialise in reaching out to other businesses and networking with new contacts.

 During slow periods – typically the period around lunchtime – send one of your staff out on a networking mission to find business opportunities.
 Trade shows are a great place to find businesses that you can partner with for cross-selling and promotions.

 Choose salespeople with great one-on-one sales skills to manage your booth, and a salesperson that’s great at cold calls for finding new networking opportunities.
-This way, you can focus on closing prospects in your own booth while scanning the trade show floor for opportunities to expand or optimise your business.
+This way, you can focus on closing prospects on your own exhibition stand booth while scanning the trade show floor for opportunities to expand or optimise your business.

 face to face marketing